 - Students from public schools are more racially diverse.

-- Most private schools are found in urban areas, meanwhile public schools are usually found on urban fringe and rural locations.
+- Most private schools are found in urban areas, meanwhile, public schools are usually found on the urban fringe and rural locations.

 Wait, don’t go!
 One last thing!
 Before you drive yourself crazy trying to answer “is private school better than public schools?” just know that wherever your child ends up–whether they attend a public school, private school, boarding school, or the Hogwarts School of Witchcraft and Wizardry–they will find their niche, and they will be happy!